kodekloudhub/community-faq/docs/vscode-tips.md

 1. Explorer pane
 1. Editor Pane
 1. Integrated terminal.
-If this is not showung, see [Open Terminal](#open-terminal) below.
+If this is not showing, see [Open Terminal](#open-terminal) below.

 ## Chrome Settings